hreskiv/mikr/README.md

 - **Side-by-side diff** — compare any two backups visually
 - **Backup scheduling** — automated exports with time-of-day selection and flexible intervals (2h to 7d)

+### Logging & Observability
+- **Built-in syslog receiver** — the Manager ships a UDP listener (default `:5514`) that ingests MikroTik syslog messages, persists them to SQLite, and streams them live to the UI over WebSocket.
+No separate log server needed.
+- **Native RouterOS format** — topics and messages appear exactly as in `/log print` (works out of the box with `remote-log-format=default`; also accepts `<PRI>`-prefixed and `bsd-syslog=yes` RFC3164 forms)
+- **Unified Logs page** — all devices in one stream with colored severity stripe, filters (device, severity, topic, text search), time range selector (`All time` / `Last 1h` / `6h` / `24h` / `7d`), **Load older** pagination, pause and auto-scroll
+- **Per-device Logs tab** — focused view on the device detail page for troubleshooting a specific router
+- **Multi-IP device correlation** — logs are matched to the right device by **any** interface IP (collected each monitor poll), so the syslog source IP doesn't need to equal the management IP and `src-address=` pinning is optional
+- **Per-device retention override** — raise the row cap on chatty core/border routers, lower it on quiet APs, so a log-storm on one device can't evict logs from the rest of the fleet
+- **Setup Guide modal** — one click generates a copy-paste MikroTik CLI snippet and an optional **Command Template** to apply the config to every device at once

 ### Network Discovery
 - **IP range scanning** — CIDR, dash ranges, single IP (probes SSH + HTTPS + HTTP)
 - **Neighbor discovery** — MNDP / LLDP / CDP with clickable links to managed devices